The North-South Center: History

 The North-South Center was established in 1984 by the U.S. Congress in 1984 as a division within the University of Miami's Graduate School of International Studies (GSIS) and later was affiliated with the University of Miami's Center for Advanced International Studies, which was closed by incoming University of Miami president Donna Shalala after her appointment and contract with the center were rejected by both Cuban-American lawmakers and University of Miami trustees.

 In 1991, under an Act of Congress "to promote better relations between the United States and the nations of Latin America and the Caribbean and Canada through cooperative study, training, and research," the institute began receiving federal financial support.

-The center's first dean was Ambler Moss, Jr., who also served as its director and who remained with the North-South Center until its closing in December 2003.
+The center's first dean was Ambler H. Moss, who also served as its director and who remained with the North-South Center until its closing in December 2003.

 The center conducted research and outreach on a range of Inter-American issues, including democratic governance, security, trade and economic policy, sustainable development, migration, civil society participation, narcotics trafficking, and inter-American business and labor issues.
 From 1984 until 2000, the center served as the academic and operational home for the Journal of Interamerican Studies and World Affairs and its succeeding journal, Latin American Politics and Society.
 Through its in-house publishing arm, The North-South Center Press, the center published public policy research and commentary and developed collaborative projects with governmental and non-governmental partners in the United States, Latin America, the Caribbean, and Canada.
 Throughout the center's existence, its publications were distributed through Transaction Publishers and Lynne Rienner Publishers.
 The center's research, outreach activities, and published works played a role in framing policy dialogue for key decision-makers and scholars, and non-governmental activists throughout the Americas.
 Its most seminal publications are still used in university classrooms, government agencies, and non-governmental institutions as resources for education and policy decision-making.